OCA/server-tools/onchange_helper/README.rst

 Onchange Helper
 ===============

 This is a technical module.
-Its goal is to ease the play of onchange method directly called from python file.
+Its goal is to ease the play of onchange method directly called from Python code.

 Usage
 =====